Siftah/get_iplayer/documentation.md

     get_iplayer --history "Doctor Who" --thumbnailonly

-Download thumbnails for all recorded programmes matching “Doctor Who” in the history and where the media file hasn’t been deleted.
+Download thumbnails for all recorded programmes matching “Doctor Who” in the history and where the media file hasn't been deleted.

     get_iplayer --history "Doctor Who" --thumbnailonly --skipdeleted